-RAF critical illness cover can provide you with a lump sum payout should you fall ill with one of up to 59 claimable illnesses.
-Alternatively serious illness contracts can offer you protection should you fall ill with up to 161 illnesses.
+RAF critical illness cover can provide you with a lump sum payout should you fall ill with a claimable illness.
+This is often at least 50 conditions.
 The illnesses that you are insured for must be diagnosed with a specific severity as determined by the insurance provider and must not have been fully or partially identified before the policy start date.

 Income protection pays you a replacement of your monthly income, if you are unable to work due to ill health.

 Income protection for people in the RAF is seen as quite a debatable topic.
 You have access to good health benefits through your employer if you are ill and unable to work.